yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - Share a cookbook, food blog, or culinary-themed book you love.

 ### Toasty Tuesday
 - What’s your favorite way to eat toast?
 - What’s your favorite kind of cozy attire?
 - What space in your home is the coziest?

+### Teaching Tuesday
+- If you could teach one thing as a career, what would it be and to whom?
+- In-person or remote or something else?
+- Who was your favorite teacher growing up or within professional development efforts?

 ### Twisted Tuesday
 - What’s a weird “glitch in the system” thing you’ve seen and can’t forget?